opencontainers/web/content/charter.md

 **4. Technical Developer Community (“TDC”)**

 * a.
 The OCI has established a technical project for an open source Technical Developer Community.
-The TDC shall be open to any developer, end user or subject matter expert that chooses to participate in the activities of OCI, regardless of whether the participant is employed by an OCI Member company.
+Any developer, end user or subject matter expert that chooses to participate in the activities of OCI may be inducted as a TDC Member, regardless of whether the participant is employed by an OCI Member company.
 * b.
 The TDC has an established scope of work focused on:
   * i.
 Creating and maintaining formal specifications (“OCI Specifications”) for container image formats and runtime, which will allow a compliant container to be portable across all major, compliant operating systems and platforms without artificial technical barriers;
   * ii.
 Ensuring OCI Specifications incorporate and align to the OCI Values;